The AMC purpose and constitution

 A. to improve health through advancing the quality and delivery of medical education and training associated with the provision of health services in Australia and New Zealand;

-B. to develop accreditation standards, policies and procedures for medical programs of study based predominantly in Australia and New Zealand and for assessment of international medical graduates for registration in Australia;
+B. to develop accreditation standards, policies and procedures for medical programs of study based predominantly in Australia and New Zealand, for prevocational supervised practise in Australia, and for assessment of international medical graduates for registration in Australia;

-C. to assess programs of study based predominantly in Australia and New Zealand leading to general or specialist registration of the graduates of those programs to practise medicine in Australia to determine whether the programs meet approved accreditation standards, and to make recommendations for improvement of those programs;
+C. to assess programs of study and/or supervised practice based predominantly in Australia and New Zealand leading to registration of the graduates or participants of those programs to practise medicine in Australia to determine whether the programs meet approved accreditation standards, and to make recommendations for improvement of those programs;

 D. to assess education providers based predominantly in Australia and New Zealand that provide programs of study leading to registration of the graduates of those programs to practise medicine in Australia, to determine whether the providers meet approved accreditation standards;